-Student Schedule Breaks Lunch 7 1/2 hr/day or more 10 min. in the morning & 10 min in the afternoon 30 min
+Future Professional Schedule Breaks Lunch 7 1/2 hr/day or more 10 min. in the morning & 10 min. in the afternoon 30 min.

-- 11. Documentation of time: Future Professionals may not leave the school premises during regular hours without communicating and documenting with the front desk. - a.
-Future Professionals who leave school premises must document their time by clocking out on the time clock and signing the time off request form with the service desk. - b.
-Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
-Future Professionals will not receive credit for 30 minutes if they fail to clock in/out for lunch and will be susceptible to write-up at the discretion of the Future Professional Advisor.

-12. Future Professionals may not clock in or out for another Future Professional.
+- 12. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission. - a.
+Future Professionals who leave the school premises or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out. - b.
+Day Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
+Future Professionals will not receive credit for the hour if they fail to clock in/out for lunch. - 13.
+Future Professionals can not clock in or out for another Future Professional. - 14.
+Future Professionals can not ask others to clock them in or out. - 15.
+Future Professionals must keep a record of all services performed each day digitally via the Skillstracker app.